krossdev/iam-ms/README.md

-For example, when some event happen, like user account login abnormal, we need notice user know this event, but how to notice? email? sms? or both? it is hard to decide, somebody like this but somebody like other. beacuse this, KrossIAM make no assumptions, just tell the message services this event happend, the message services decide how to do it next.
+For example, when some event happen, like user account login abnormal, we need notice user know this event, but how to notice? email? sms? or both? it is hard to decide, somebody like this but somebody like other. beacuse of this, KrossIAM make no assumptions, just tell the message services this event happend, the message services decide how to do it next.

 ## Message broker